noahpace124/pyrpg/README.md

 add size to races for event choices and skills/adding racial interactions with enemies of the same race/add racial passives to races(condition.type = 'passive')

-overhall skills and spells with requirements for leveling
+overhaul skills and spells with requirements for leveling

 Add color coding